THE ULTIMATE WEDDING PLANNING CHECKLIST

 We’re going to be giving you a game plan that helps take some of the stress out of planning your big day and makes it just a little more fun.

-Now before we get started, I want to give you The Ultimate Wedding Planning Checklist to help you better implement some of what we talk about in this post.
+Now before we get started, I want to give you The Ultimate Wedding Planning Checklist (sign up to get yours free) to help you better implement some of what we talk about in this post.
 Because no two weddings are the same, I actually made a bunch of different checklists depending on the type of engagement/wedding you’re having.
 There’s a different checklist for short engagements, elopements, destination weddings and everything in between so just click the button below to grab your download and scroll to the page that’s meant for you.
 And did I mention it’s free?

 HOW TO PLAN A WEDDING